-Well for starters, you should try to relax.
+Well, for starters, you should try to relax.

 If possible, car-train the pet beforehand.
 You can take a dog for short, easy rides; all the precautions still apply.
 (Use a backseat carrier or doggy seat belt, have the windows barely cracked open.)
-In time, they will get used to the car, and might even come to enjoy being driven around.
+In time, they will get used to the car, and might even come to enjoy it.
 If you have a cat, on the other hand, don’t bother – odds are that they will never find car rides fun.
 For other animals, your mileage may vary.

 Make sure that the container is of appropriate size – your pet should feel snug and comfortable, but not too constrained.
 To keep them from making a mess in there, you might want to restrict their access to food for 3-4 hours before the trip.
 (Obviously, this varies depending on the length of the drive.)

-Keep in mind that the driver has likely done this before and knows everything that we’ve outlined above.
+Keep in mind that the driver has done this before and knows everything that we’ve outlined above.
 Talk to them if you’re unsure about any requirements specific to the pet or the journey.

 If you’re still having doubts, see what your pet thinks.
-If they react badly to the driver or seem particularly nervous, you might want to cancel even though you’d lose the deposit.
+If they react badly to the driver and seem nervous, you might want to cancel even though you’d lose the deposit.
 But if they seem to get along well enough, trust their judgment – animals really do have a sixth sense about these things.

 Don’t abuse this privilege, though.
 The pet’s well-being should always be a top priority, even over your own peace of mind.
-Don’t call the driver to see how your pup is holding up while they’re still on the road.
+Don’t call the driver to see how your pup is holding up while they’re on the road.
 In addition to being annoying, this is a potential driving hazard – and nobody wants those.